Who is Laura Gallacher, Russell Brand’s wife of six years?

 In recent years, however, Brand, 44, appears to have made efforts to keep his home life out of the spotlight, following a tumultuous marriage and subsequent divorce from pop star Katy Perry.

-While the comedian, actor and presenter is back in the headlines as he denies what he calls “very serious criminal allegations” that have been made against him, little is known about his wife of six years, Laura Gallacher.
+While the comedian, actor and presenter is back in the headlines as he denies allegations of rape and sexual assault, little is known about his wife of six years, Laura Gallacher.

 Follow The Independent’s live coverage for the latest updates